 Mold forming around the toilet base indicates a leak problem that will most probably require the services of a professional plumber.
 What needs to be established, however, is the source of the leak.

-First check to see if the leak is coming from underneath the tank or from the water inlet valve behind the toilet.
-If any of these are the sources then follow the 5 steps below.
+First, if the leak is coming from underneath the tank or from the water inlet valve behind the toilet.
+If any of these are the sources, then follow the five steps below.

-On the other hand, if the leak is coming from the actual base then you will have to call a plumber who will end up lifting the entire toilet to replace the wax ring and seal.
-It may sound like a big job but for for an experienced plumber it’s fairly quick and easy.
-Your primary concern should be that the water around the base isn’t clean water from the pipes – instead it’s contaminated sewage water.
+On the other hand, if the leak is coming from the actual base, then you will have to call a plumber who will have to remove the entire toilet to replace the wax ring and seal.
+It may sound like a big job, but for an experienced plumber, it’s relatively quick and easy.
+Your primary concern should be that the water around the base isn’t clean water from the pipes – instead, it’s contaminated sewage water.
 I would suggest you turn the water off at the inlet valve, flush the toilet and call a plumber.
 Do not turn the water back on or use the toilet again until someone has come to replace the wax ring and seal.

-If you are fairly confident that neither the base, inlet valve or tank is leaking then it might be possible that the water is coming from a nearby wash basin or shower / bath.
-Perhaps water gets splashed regularly and lands around the toilet base and no one dries the floor around it afterwards.
-If this is the case then follow steps 2 to 4 below.
+If you are fairly confident that neither the base, inlet valve, or tank is leaking, then it might be possible that the water is coming from a nearby washbasin or shower/bath.
+Perhaps water gets splashed regularly and lands around the toilet base, and no one dries the floor around it afterward.
+If this is the case, then follow steps 2 to 4 below.

 What you will need: Undiluted white vinegar in a spray bottle, a small bucket with warm soapy water and a brush.